ebidel/try-puppeteer/README.md

 ## Deployment

-1. Update the version of Puppeteer used in index.html.
+1. Update the version of Puppeteer used in index.html, include the doc link.
+TODO: make this automatic.

 2. `yarn deploy` deploys both the frontend and backend services to App Engine Flex.
 The apps can also be deployed individually: